boken-engine/boken-engine/doc/scripts-technologies-comparison.md

 ## Ren'Py

-[Ren'Py](https://www.renpy.org/) is a cross-platform visual novel engine tool very popular among the "japanese style" visual novel community.
+[Ren'Py](https://www.renpy.org/) is a cross-platform visual novel engine tool very popular among the community.
+In is completely targeted to a very specific kind of application ("japanese style" visual novel with backgrounds, characters and conversations), but is very easy to learn the script language and create a distributable Visual Novel.

+Probably is the one more close to BOken Engine in terms of workflow and features, is more easy to use but limited in the range of applications that can be created.